What is Cognitive-Behavioral Therapy?

 David Lechnyr, LCSW, ACSW

-Cognitive-Behavioral Therapy (CBT) is a type of psychotherapy that believes the way that people perceive situations is more closely connected to their reaction than the situation itself.
+The theory behind Cognitive-Behavioral Therapy (CBT) is that the way that people perceive situations is more closely connected to their reaction than the situation itself.
 When people are in psychological distress, they often are not seeing situations very clearly.
 Simply put, a therapist’s job when using CBT is to help clients identify the thoughts that pop up into their minds, evaluate, and respond to them.
 The assumption is that when clients are able to do this, they feel better and can act in accordance with their goals.

 One critical component underlying all aspects of CBT is that just because you think something doesn’t necessarily mean it’s true.
 Clients cannot progress beyond the basics of CBT without accepting this.